-Give feedback on key industry challenges and skills shortages to our Skills Forecasting Service by completing our regularly forecasting surveys and barometers.
+Give feedback on key industry challenges and skills shortages to our Skills Forecasting Service by completing our regular forecasting surveys.

-Offer crew, equipment, editing facilities or more to help bring key initiatives, such as the Creative Careers campaign or our mentoring network, to life.
+Offer crew, equipment, editing facilities or more to help bring key initiatives, such as the Creative Careers Programme or our mentoring network, to life.

-Commonly known as the levies, the Skills Funds support the skills and training programmes managed by ScreenSkills in areas identified by industry.
-Without these funds, we would not be able to invest in the key areas where skills needs are most vital for our industry.
+Commonly known as the levies, the Skills Funds support skills and training programmes managed by ScreenSkills in areas of skills shortages identified by industry and to improve inclusion within the industry.
+Without these funds, we would not be able to invest in addressing the skills needs of our industry.

 Help us by sharing all or any of these initiatives across your own networks and social media and lending your voice to our efforts to improve and safeguard the future UK screen industry.
-Find us on Facebook and Twitter, or sign-up to our newsletters to stay up to date with our latest activity.
+If you have benefited from training or other support, please share your story.
+Follow us on Facebook, Twitter, LinkedIn or Instagram and sign-up to our newsletters to stay up-to-date with our latest activity.